Blue Heelers: episode guide

 Episode 12.21 (478)

-Wednesday, June 29, 2005
+Wed, June 29, 2005

-Jonesy is dismayed when Susie hits it off with Jason Tyler the attractive victim of a car theft racket the Heelers are trying to crack.
+Jonesy is dismayed when Susie hits it off with Jason Tyler, the attractive victim of a car theft racket the Heelers are trying to crack.
 Feeling rejected by Susie, Jonesy risks his life in an attempt to salvage the lives of a young man and his pregnant sister.
 When he discovers they are desperate for money, he arrests the young man to keep him safe while he takes his place in a 'ute surfing' competition.

 Kelly teases Joss about a mystery woman telephone caller, but Joss isn't amused and seems to be avoiding her.
 His flash new car turns heads, but is also sending him broke.
 When his desperate attempt to offload the vehicle fails, he allows it to be used as a decoy in the hope that it will be stolen.
-When the car is indeed taken, Joss believes his plan has succeeded only to be embarrassed in front of his colleagues when the "thief" reveals his true identity.
+When the car is indeed taken, Joss believes his plan has succeeded — only to be embarrassed in front of his colleagues when the "thief" reveals his true identity.

-Guest Starring: David Lyons as Jason Tyler, Dean Kirkright as Gary Harmes, Ben Esler as Wayne Dixon, Lisa Emanuel as Narelle Dixon, Peter Roberts as Terry Wadell, Marc Lawrence as Repo Man, Susan Popov as Amanda Fuller, Andrew Maj as Citreon Driver, Nicky Talacko as Kim Johns
+Guest Starring: David Lyons as Jason Tyler, Dean Kirkright as Gary Harmes, Ben Esler as Wayne Dixon, Lisa Emanuel as Narelle Dixon, Peter Roberts as Terry Wadell, Marc Lawrence as Repo Man, Susan Popov as Amanda Fuller, Andrew Maj as Citroen Driver, Nicky Talacko as Kim Johns

-Night and Day
+Night & Day

 Episode 12.22 (479)

-Wednesday, July 20, 2005
+Wed, July 20, 2005

-Out on a night-long patrol, Jonesy and Alex are called to a noisy private party.
-Arriving at the bash, the Heelers soon realise they've come to the home of Jason Tyler, the new boyfriend of Jonesy's ex-love and police colleague, Susie.
 What's more, Jonesy and Alex find not only Susie among the guests, but illegal drugs.
 When Jonesy tries to remove Susie from this professionally compromising situation, she refuses to leave.
 Later, Jonesy and Alex return to the party to conduct another search.
-This time, they make an even more surprising discovery there's a large quantity of drugs in Susie's bag!
-Meanwhile, the unconscious driver of a 4WD used in a ram raid is unable to be identified, and Kelly and Joss meet an interesting man
+This time, they make an even more surprising discovery — there's a large quantity of drugs in Susie's bag!

 The Party's Over